 What are some common symptoms of cold agglutinin disease?

 In CAD, the binding of cold agglutinin antibodies to healthy red blood cells can have a few consequences.
-The binding of these antibodies to the red blood cells triggers the classical complement pathway starting with a protein called C1, marking them for destruction in a process known as haemolysis.
+The binding of these antibodies to the red blood cells triggers the classical complement pathway starting with a protein called C1, marking them for destruction in a process known as hemolysis.

 Also, cold agglutinin antibodies may bind to red blood cells in small blood vessels, where the temperature is lower than body temperature, and may cause them to clump together (this is called agglutination) and interfere with blood flow through these vessels.